ARCHIVE

 Abstract

-In the conflicted area between high thermal efficiency and engine operation without knock-ing combustion, while complying with the legally prescribed emission limits, the compression ratio is the essential design parameter for stationary large gas engines.
-Thus, determination of the most advanced knock free position of the “gravity center” of combustion is vitally important for the definition of the optimum compression ratio for a spark ignited combustion engine.
-In addition to the compression ratio and the air fuel ratio, the fuel composition itself has a decisive influence on the burn delay and duration, and thus on the thermodynamic state of the unburned air fuel mixture.
-Furthermore, the natural gas composition determines the kinetic properties of the unburnt air fuel mixture and thus also the knock limit.
-The wide range of available gas qualities (compositions) provides a major challenge for the determination of an optimum compression ratio.
+In the area of conflict between high thermal efficiency and operation with as little knocking as possible, while at the same time complying with the legally prescribed emission limits, the compression ratio is the key parameter for stationary large gas engines alongside the air ratio.
+Therefore, knowledge of the earliest possible combustion center of gravity position without the occurrence of knocking combustion (knock limit) is of decisive importance for the design of the optimum compression ratio of a gasoline engine combustion process.
+In addition to the compression and air ratio, the fuel used in particular has a decisive influence on the combustion delay and the combustion duration and thus on the thermodynamic state of the unburned air-fuel mixture.
+Furthermore, the fuel (the gas composition) determines the kinetic properties of the unburned air-fuel mixture and thus also the knock limit.
+The wide range of available gas qualities therefore makes it difficult to design an optimum compression ratio.

-The reaction kinetics approach considers the parameters compression ratio, air fuel ratio and fuel composition.
-The interactions of the influence parameters on burn delay and duration are incorporated by means of an entrainment model for the flame propagation.
-Furthermore, the simulation of the cyclical individual fluctuations of the variables mentioned, allows a distribution of the knocking intensities and occurrence probabilities, which corresponds to the real engine operation.
+The reaction kinetic approach takes into account the influencing parameters compression ratio, air ratio and fuel composition.
+The interactions of the influencing parameters on combustion delay and combustion duration are taken into account via an entrainment model for flame propagation.
+Furthermore, the simulation of the cycle-individual fluctuations of the variables mentioned enables a distribution of knock intensities and occurrence probabilities corresponding to real engine operation.

-A reaction mechanism suitable for engine operation has been identified for the simulation of the chemical reaction kinetics.
-It models the change in the ignition delay time caused by charge dilution for different fuel compositions at the pressure and temperature conditions present inside the combustion chamber.
+A reaction mechanism suitable for engine operation is identified for the simulation of the reaction kinetics.
+This simulates the change in ignition delay time due to charge dilution and for different fuel compositions at the pressure and temperature conditions present in the combustion chamber.

 D. Neher*, S. Fieg, W. Rieb, J. Bauer, M. Kettner